xuxiufeng/House_Prices/README.md

 - Qing Yan, Ph.D. in Chemistry, University of Texas at Dallas.
 - Senliang Zhu, M.S. in Statistics, Florida State University.

-Please see link: https://github.com/Dunfu1993/House_Prices to get more information.
+Please see the link: https://github.com/Dunfu1993/House_Prices to get more information.